OxHainan/cloak-docs/docs/source/tee-blockchain-architecture/cloak-network.rst

     :align: center

-Suppose Co.1 (Corporate) uses the privacy mechanism in the nodes to protect his private data, he can need to deploy the corresponding confidential smart contract and privacy policy to blockchain and Cloak networks respectively.
+Suppose Co.1 (Corporate) uses the privacy mechanism in the nodes to protect his private data, he needs to deploy the corresponding confidential smart contract and privacy policy to blockchain and Cloak networks respectively.

 When Co.1 commits a private transaction, the nodes will check that based privacy policy